nicscobey/ga-jobseeker-tracker/README.md

 Further work is needed to add some additional touches to the Coach views, giving more data about their students and the status of the job search.

 On the Student side, additional work is needed to ensure that the application is tracking data that is relevant and useful for students.
 To research this, I am currently in conversation with several career coaches to break data points into the categories of optional and required.

+Lastly, I would like to add OAuth to enable account creation/use with google accounts.